Driving in Saudi Arabia: A Guide for Foreign Travellers

 How Visitors Can Explore Saudi Arabia?

-Exploring Saudi Arabia by car allows visitors to experience its diverse landscapes and vibrant cities at their own pace.
-Hiring a car in KSA is the most practical option for travellers, allowing easy access to destinations ranging from urban centres to remote deserts.
+Renting a vehicle to explore Saudi Arabia is the most practical option for foreign travellers, allowing easy access to destinations ranging from urban centres to remote deserts.
 Here’s a breakdown of key aspects to consider:

 Eligibility to Drive

 Visitors can drive in Saudi Arabia using a valid driver’s license from approved countries, such as the US, EU nations, Canada, and Australia, for up to 90 days.
-Sometimes, rental companies may require an International Driving Permit (IDP) and your local license.
+Final Rentals requires an International Driving Permit (IDP) and your local license.
 Ensure your license is not expired and meets the rental company’s requirements.

 Rental Costs